em3ndez/tiny-web-server/BUILDING.md

 This command will compile the test classes, execute the test suite, and display the results.

+**Note:** Ensure that `chromedriver.exe` is available in your system's PATH or specify its location in your Selenium setup to run the Selenium tests successfully.

 ## Generating Coverage Reports

 To generate coverage reports using JaCoCo with Maven, execute: